Hawaiian religion

-Hawaiian religion refers to the Indigenous religious beliefs and practices of Native Hawaiians, also known as the kapu system.
-Hawaiian religion is based largely on the tapu religion common in Polynesia and likely originated among the Tahitians and other Pacific islanders who landed in Hawaiʻi between 500 and 1300 AD.
-It is polytheistic and animistic, with a belief in many deities and spirits, including the belief that spirits are found in non-human beings and objects such as other animals, the waves, and the sky.
-It was only during the reign of Kamehameha I that a ruler from Hawaii island attempted to impose a singular "Hawaiian" religion on all the Hawaiian islands that was not Christianity.
+The Hawaiian religion comprises the Indigenous religious beliefs and practices of Native Hawaiians, also known as the kapu system.
+Hawaiian religion was based partly on the tapu system common in Polynesia and likely originated among the Tahitians and other Pacific Islanders who landed in Hawaiʻi between 500 and 1300 AD.

+The Hawaiian religion is polytheistic, with a belief in many deities and spirits, including the animistic belief that spirits are found in non-human animals and natural elements such as the waves and the sky.
+Some of the most prominent deities in Hawaiian religion are Kāne, Kū, Lono and Kanaloa.
+In the Hawaiian language, the term kahuna denotes an expert including various classes of religious experts.

 Today, Hawaiian religious practices are protected by the American Indian Religious Freedom Act.
-Traditional Hawaiian religion is unrelated to the modern New Age practice known as "Huna".
+Some aspects of traditional Hawaiian religion are claimed by the modern New Age practice known as "Huna".